 Ingredients

-- ½ tablespoon Swerve Granular for the roasted strawberries
+- ½ tablespoon Swerve Sweetener (granular) for roasted strawberries (or preferred sweetener)

-- ½ tablespoon Swerve Granular for the peanut butter
+- ½ tablespoon Swerve Sweetener (granular) for peanut butter (or preferred sweetener)

 Instructions

-- Prepare the roasted strawberries: Pre-heat the oven to 425 degrees and line a rimmed baking sheet with parchment paper.
-Quarter two strawberries and combine with ½ tablespoon Swerve sweetener.
-Place the strawberries on prepared baking sheet a few inches apart and roast for 8 to 10 minutes, until strawberries soften (yet are still a little firm) and begin to release juices.
+- Prepare the roasted strawberries: Pre-heat the oven to 425 degrees F and line a rimmed sheet pan with parchment paper.
+Quarter two large strawberries and combine with ½ tablespoon Swerve Sweetener (or other preferred sweetener).
+Place the strawberries on lined sheet pan a few inches apart and roast for 7 to 8 minutes, until strawberries soften (yet still a little firm) and begin to release their juices.

-- Prepare the peanut butter: Mix two tablespoons of peanut butter with ½ tablespoon of Swerve sweetener.
+- Prepare the peanut butter: Mix two tablespoons of peanut butter with ½ tablespoon of Swerve Sweetener (or other preferred sweetener).
 Heat in the microwave in 30 second increments until soft and a little runny.

 - Combine and serve: Mix 1 ½ tablespoons of peanut butter mixture with the yogurt.
 Spoon the remaining ½ tablespoon of peanut butter mixture over the top.
 Place the roasted strawberries on top.
 Add additional toppings as desired.
 Serve immediately.